someparty/someparty/source/articles/2021-07-25-infinite-variety.html.markdown

 Keep in mind is that the event will only be broadcast live and only once - with no piecemeal archive intended for later consumption.
 While it'll again prove challenging to emit the communal vibe of Sappy's legendary Swamp Magic from afar, the ephemeral nature of Infinite Variety telethon should go a long way towards at least fostering the event's sense of whimsy.

-SappyFest's Infinite Variety broadcasts live on [YouTube](https://youtu.be/0iEOb3KA9rc) starting this Friday.
+Sappyfest's Infinite Variety broadcasts live on [YouTube](https://youtu.be/0iEOb3KA9rc) starting this Friday.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0iEOb3KA9rc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>